AlkanetSmorgas/MMBA_Examples/README.md

 The arma 3 eden editor missions are located under "Documents\Arma 3\missions".

-Open the zip file and drag the folder you want, "Documents\Arma 3\missions".
+Open the zip file and drag the folder you want to "Documents\Arma 3\missions".

 ```
 Example: Drag the folder MMBA_AirportInvasion.Altis to missions folder.